kdaley2024/Limb-by-Limb/README.md

 Arcade mini-game written in MASM using techniques shown in Kip Irvine, Assembly Language for x86 Processors (7th ed.).
 It runs as a Windows console app (text “graphics”) and uses Gotoxy, WriteString/WriteChar, Randomize/RandomRange, and Win32 timing (GetTickCount, Sleep).

-You control a stickman on a rocket dodging scrolling obstacles and aiming a gun to shoot spaceships in the sky.
-Spaceships come in 3 sizes with different hit points (HP).
-Every 10 seconds the scroll speed (difficulty) increases.
-When a ship is destroyed it briefly flashes and respawns at a random vertical position.
+You control a stickman while a spaceship continuously falls from the top of the screen.
+If the ship collides with the stickman, the player loses a limb (arms → legs → body → head).
+The stickman flashes red briefly and gains short invulnerability frames.
+Every 15 seconds the Level increases and the fall speed bumps up; the ship respawns at a random X when it leaves the screen.

 ## Core Mechanics

+### What You See

+Title bar: Limb by Limb

+HUD (top-left): Level: <n>

+Stickman: drawn with O | /- / \ and flashes red briefly when damaged

+Spaceship: a solid block of ^ characters that falls straight down and respawns at a random X

-### Movement
+### Collisions and Damage

-Jump: Up arrow moves the stickman up by a fixed amount.

-Double jump: Press Up twice quickly (≈180 ms window) to jump 2× the amount.

-Duck: Down arrow makes the stickman shorter for one frame to clear low obstacles.

-### Aiming & Shooting

-Rotate aim: A (left) / D (right), clamped to 0–180° in coarse steps (integer math).

-Fire: Space spawns a bullet from the stickman’s hand along the aim direction.

-Collision: Bullets use AABB (bounding box) checks against the ship.

-### Spaceships (Targets)

-3 sizes with HP = 1, 2, 3 (larger ship = larger bbox and more hits).
+The falling spaceship has three possible sizes (small/medium/big) with wider/heavier hitboxes.

+On hit:

+One limb is removed in order: arms → legs → body → head.

-On hit, the ship flashes for a few frames; at 0 HP it increments score and respawns with a random Y.
+The stickman flashes red for a few frames and has brief i-frames.

-### Obstacles & Difficulty

-Three vertical pillars scroll from right to left with a gap you must pass through.

-Every 10 seconds the background speed increases (difficulty bump).
+When all limbs are gone, the game ends.

+### Spaceship (Target)

+Spawns at a random X near the top row.

+Falls downward; when it goes off the bottom it respawns at the top with a new random X and size.

 ### HUD

-Top-left shows Score, current ship HP, and current scroll Speed.
+Top-left shows the title and Level

-### Controls
+### Difficulty

-↑: Jump (double-tap for double jump)

-↓: Duck (one-frame clear)

-A / D: Rotate aim left/right (0–180°)

-Space: Shoot

-Esc: Quit
+Level increases automatically every 15 seconds.

+Each level bump increases the fall speed (internally, bgSpeed2x is incremented).

 ## APIs used from the Textbook

-Cursor & text: Gotoxy, WriteString, WriteChar, Clrscr (Irvine32)
+Cursor & text: Gotoxy, WriteString, WriteChar, SetTextColor, Clrscr (Irvine32)

 Random: Randomize, RandomRange (Irvine32)

-Timing: GetTickCount, Sleep (Win32 API called from MASM)
+Timing: GetTickCount, Sleep (Win32)

-Keyboard (non-blocking): GetAsyncKeyState (Win32 API) for responsive polling
+Keyboard (non-blocking): GetAsyncKeyState (Win32)

-Arithmetic: integer-only updates; optional CDQ/IDIV patterns are documented for signed division (not required in the starter).

 # Game Operations

-showplayer
-showbullet
-printobsatcles
-printscore
-changecolor
-gameover
-checkpoint
+PutChAt – helper to draw one character at (x,y)

+SpawnShip – choose size/X and reset ship at the top

+UpdateSteps – compute per-frame fall step from speed

+MoveShipDown – advance ship and respawn when off-screen

+DrawShip – render the cyan ship rectangle

+DrawPlayer – render the stickman (handles red flash)

+DamagePlayer – remove a limb, set i-frames/flash, end if none left

+CheckPlayerShipCollision – AABB overlap test, triggers damage

+CheckKeys – handle arrow keys and Esc

+ApplyGravity – drift back toward baseline when no vertical input

+UpdateDifficulty – bump Level and speed every 15s

+DrawHUD – title + current Level